-THE TOTAL AMOUNT OF WEIGHT CARRIED BY YOUR RECREATIONAL VEHICLE IS EXTREMELY IMPORTANT.
+The total amount of weight carried by your vehicle is extremely important.
 It is critical that you weigh your vehicle prior to taking a trip in order to determine if you are within the weight limitations of the vehicle's suspension.
 While each vehicle is custom made and may have different handling characteristics than the other, most operators will find that a front to rear weight distribution of 35/65 (Front axle 35% of total loaded vehicle weight with passengers and rear axle 65% of total loaded vehicle weight) will provide a good vehicle handling experience.
 These ratios will vary according to options, chassis design and end user installed equipment.
 Vehicle handling is affected by weight placement.
 Some owner's may wish to enhance vehicle handling by the addition of shocks, upgraded anti-sway bars, air suspensions, steering stabilizers, etc. These items are user preference items and are not necessary for the safe operation of this vehicle as equipped by Gulf Stream.
 Vehicle handling is also greatly affected by proper tire air pressure.
 One or more tires low on air may cause the vehicle to wander and/or sway in a dangerous manner.
 CHECK THE WEIGHTS.
 CHECK THE TIRE PRESSURE IN RELATIONSHIP TO THE WEIGHT.
 See the Federal Sticker for the needed information (FIG. 1).